digital-asset/ex-models/README.md

 [Project Readme](option/README.md)

-### MongoDB OSD
+### MongoDB ODS
-MongoDB ODS & Analytics on the DA Platform.
+A short demo covering the use of MongoDB as an ODS to capture streamed events from the DA ledger, and run analytics using native MongoDB aggregation pipelines.

 [Project Readme](mongoDB_ODS/README.md)